 Hello.
 We’re Snacky Tunes.

-For over a decade, we’ve talked to the world’s best chefs about music: the songs that inspire them, the playlists that animate their dining rooms, the bands they’ve performed in themselves.
+For over a decade, we’ve talked to the world’s best chefs (on our podcast from HRN) about music: the songs that inspire them, the playlists that animate their dining rooms, the bands they’ve performed in themselves.
 We even wrote a book about it.

 Recently, beyond the precisely curated playlists and music inspirations, we’ve been interested in the elemental, discrete sounds that punctuate a chef’s day-to-day environment: the low hum of vendors haggling at the morning farmers markets, the call and response from the kitchen pass, the percussive knife chops as vegetable are prepared, the low-roaring hiss of freshly minced garlic hitting a hot, well-oiled pan, the pitch-perfect crescendo sizzling of a divinely seared steak.

 In this new audio column for FLOOD, we’ll explore the ambient soundtrack of a life in the kitchen.
 These field recordings, gathered by chefs from all over the globe, grant us intimate access to the lives of acclaimed culinarians.

 To dive deeper into the subject, we recommend Kyle Chayka’s The Longing for Less.